formkit/docs-content/essentials/installation.md

 ```

 This configuration file will be automatically included if detected in your project directory.
 If you would like to supply a custom
-path to your `formkit.config`, you can override the default location using `configFile` options under the `formkit` key.
+path to your `formkit.config`, you can override the default location using the `configFile` option under the `formkit` key.
 **Any path you supply should be relative to the root of your Nuxt project**.

 ```js